Welcome to the Illinois State Museum's Website for Educators.

 explore. discover. learn. share.

-Please explore this site and feel free to use the activities, lessons, and worksheets in your classroom.
+Please explore this site and feel free to use the activities, lessons, videos, and worksheets in your classroom.
 New pages will be added as materials are developed.
-Several pages offer a virtual versions of past exhibits with activities.
+Several pages offer a virtual version of past exhibits with activities.
 Each page represents a different exhibit or topic.

 Explores immigration in Illinois using the past exhibit We Are Illinoisans.
 This virtual exhibit highlights immigrants to Illinois from the 18th century to today through photos, objects, and life stories.
 Includes crowd sourced photos.